Malus

 At-A-Glance Information

-Malus, commonly called Crabapple, is a genus of flowering, fruiting trees that need full sun and moderate to regular water.
+Malus, commonly called Crabapple or Apple, is a genus of flowering, fruiting trees that need full sun and moderate to regular water.
 These trees are grown for both their clouds of white, pink, and red flowers as well as their ability to produce fruit that is used in cooking and baking.
 There are hundreds of varieties, including old favorites and newer, disease and pest-resistant species.
 Flowers usually bloom in springtime, are sometimes fragrant, and will attract pollinators to your garden.
 All species are native to North America, Europe and Asia, and are around 20 feet tall (though the true height range is from 4 to 35 feet).
 Use these trees as specimens, planted along pathways

 |